24HOURSMEDIA/docker-dxstack1-synced/README.md

 [View the CHANGELOG](doc/changelog.md)

+## What is docker-dxstack1-synced?

+A full stack of software running in a docker container mainly for php-developers.
+The stack contains nginx, php-fpm, mariadb i.e. mysql, redis and memcached running on centos 7.

+Your mysql and application data stay on the host, so you can easily discard the container (or replace with a new version) without data loss.

+### For who is docker-dxstack1-synced?

+* For advanced developers who know about docker, and how to configure nginx (and php-fpm)
+* Developers who want a full featured and high performance development stack isolated on their computer
+* Developers who want to their development environment to resemble an actual server

 ## Examples - tutorials

 #### Example #01: Set up a development stack

-This example shows how to setup your host and activate  full development stack.
+This example shows how to setup your host and activate the full development stack.
 [Go to the example](doc/examples/01-devstacksetup.md)

 #### Example #02: PHP Hello world application